seth-dobson/cmv-charts/README.md

 # CMV Charts
 Data visualizations (and code) for raising public awareness of [congenital cytomegalovirus (CMV)](https://www.nationalcmv.org/).

-These images are free to use but please acknowledge the source: Artful Analytics, LLC.
+These images are free to use for educational purposes, but please acknowledge the source: Artful Analytics, LLC.

 Reach out to me on Twitter for custom chart requests ([@_sethdobson](https://twitter.com/_sethdobson)).